ibnvhasan/NetSec/docs/applied/week2/task3.md

 > If you get a Perl base dependency error when installing Apache2, run the following command to install the specific perl-base version (Optional).
 > `apt install perl-base=5.38.2-3.2build2`

 An Apache server can simultaneously host multiple websites.
-It needs to know the directory where a website’s files are stored.
+It needs to know the directory where a website's files are stored.
 This is done via its VirtualHost file, located in the `/etc/apache2/sites-available` directory.
 To add an HTTP website, we add a VirtualHost entry to the file `000-default.conf` (using `nano /etc/apache2/sites-available/000-default.conf`).
 Add the following lines at the end of the file:
 ```bash
 nano /etc/apache2/sites-available/000-default.conf